I know how frustrating it is when Facebook keeps crashing on your Android

 - If nothing else

-works and it seems like a device exact issue, back up your important data
+works and it seems like a device-specific issue, back up your important data

 - This should be